SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Timeline_component.md

    - *WebSocket settings*: Determines whether the websocket settings configured in the page/panel settings should be applied to this component.
 Enabled by default.

    - *General > Timeline*: Allows you to configure the start and end times of the timeline component.
-When you add a new timeline component, this is automatically configured.
+When you add a new timeline component, this is automatically configured<!--RN 33657-->.

    - *General > Override dynamic units*: Disables parameter units from changing dynamically based on their value and protocol definition.
 Disabled by default.